A Git workflow with GitHub Desktop

 When you are ready click on Commit to main.

-Look at the history
+Look at the commit history

 Step 5: Push new changes to GitHub